 Along the way down and up, visitors will find two decks to rest.
-The rest spot is built with three sides metal railing.
+The rest spot is built with three sides of metal railing.
 The railing is quite high, but not so safe for children.
 As there are quite big spaces between each railing bar.
 So, children who get to these decks should be supervised.

-Several chairs made of wooden or modified rubber seems cozy after the tiring trip.
+Several chairs made of wooden or modified rubber seems cozy after a tiring trip.
 On a busy day, usually, not all people get the chair.
 But people seem to be OK with that.
 As long as there’s a place to have some pause.
 The light blue rail square deck is not just some spot to take a break.

 As an observatory deck, it’s the perfect spot to witness the beauty of Curug Cimahi.
 The deck is just as popular among guests that aren’t willing to go all the way down.
 The view from the deck is majestic.
 Wild plants and green tall trees along the upper side of the waterfall enhance the tropical sense.